Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Abstract

 \section{Abstract}

-Recently, data-driven detectors and physics-based Moving Target Defences (MTD) have been proposed to detect false data injection (FDI) attacks on power system state estimation.
+Fast and accurate detection of cyberattacks is a key element for a cyber-resilient power system.
+Recently, data-driven detectors and physics-based Moving Target Defences (MTD) have been proposed to detect false data injection (FDI) attacks on state estimation.
 However, the uncontrollable false positive rate of the data-driven detector and the extra cost of frequent MTD usage limit their wide applications.
-Few works have explored the overlap between these two areas to collaboratively detect FDI attacks.
-To fill the gap, this paper proposes blending data-driven and physics-based approaches to enhance the detection of FDI attacks.
+Few works have explored the overlap between these two areas.
+To fill this gap, this paper proposes blending data-driven and physics-based approaches to enhance the detection performance.
 To start, a physics-informed data-driven attack detection and identification algorithm is proposed.
-Following this, an MTD protocol is triggered by a positive signal from the data-driven detector and is formulated as a bilevel optimisation to robustly guarantee the effectiveness of MTD against the worst-case attack around the identified attack vector while maximising the hiddenness of MTD.
-To guarantee the feasibility and convergence, the bilevel nonconvex optimisation is separated into two stages, and for each stage, a semidefinite programming is derived through duality and linear matrix inequality.
-The simulation results verify that by blending data and physics, it can significantly enhance the detection performance while simultaneously reducing the false positive rate of the data-driven detector and the usage of MTD.
+Then, an MTD protocol is triggered by the positive alarm from the data-driven detector.
+The MTD is formulated as a bilevel optimisation to robustly guarantee its effectiveness against the worst-case attack around the identified attack vector.
+Meanwhile, MTD hiddenness is also improved so that the defence cannot be detected by the attacker.
+To guarantee feasibility and convergence, the convex two-stage reformulation is derived through duality and linear matrix inequality.
+The simulation results verify that blending data and physics can achieve extremely high detection rate while simultaneously reducing the false positive rate of the data-driven detector and the extra cost of MTD.
+All codes are available at \url{https://github.com/xuwkk/DDET-MTD}.